umee-network/umee/x/leverage/EXAMPLES.md

 | $300 D     | -      | 0.1               |                    |
 |            | $20 D  | 0.1               |                    |

-But there is still unused borrow limit available after the step above., so the `B` looks for any more collateral `A` that can be moved to the topmost special pair.
+But there is still unused borrow limit available after the step above, so the `B` looks for any more collateral `A` that can be moved to the topmost special pair.

 Since the existing `$20 D` borrowed can be covered by `$200 D` collateral at a weight of `0.1`, an additional `$100 D` can borrow `$10 B`.